status-im/nim-eth-trie/README.md

 You can also use convenience API `get` and `set` which accepts `Bytes` or `string` (a `string` is conceptually wrong in this context and may costlier than a `BytesRange`, but it is good for testing purpose).

+Getting a non-existent key will return zero length BytesRange.

 Binary-trie also provide dictionary syntax API for `set` and `get`.
 * trie[key] = value -- same as `set`